 Balblair Revamps Portfolio, Replaces Vintages with Age Statements

 Owner Inver House Distillers has revamped its Balblair portfolio replacing its vintage releases with age statement versions for its core distillery releases.
 In addition, the label has undergone a makeover while retaining the classic shape for the brand.
 Bottled with natural color and with no chill filtration at 46% ABV.
-Available in April 2019 in select markets.
+Available in April 2019 in select markets outside the US.

 Balblair’s new portfolio / Photo Credit: Balblair